Friday, March 23, 2012

 • Student may rest in the nurse’s office as needed (this was always in our son’s 504 Plans, but he rarely used it!)

-• Modify homework assignments to reduce volume of work to only that necessary to show mastery of skills.
+• Modify homework assignments to reduce volume of work to only that necessary to show mastery of skills (this is sometimes a tough one for teachers to understand, but it is critical).

 • Allow typewritten assignments; parents may act as scribes (this helped a lot – often our son could manage to verbally dictate to us when he couldn’t manage to write out answers himself).

-• Allow student to carry Gatorade with him at all times (by then, we had learned about OI!)
+• Allow student to carry Gatorade with him at all times (by then, we had learned about Orthostatic Intolerance!)

 • Allow frequent bathroom breaks (an obvious result of the Gatorade, but somehow a trivial thing that teachers were prone to complain about, so we included it).